AdobeDocs/app-builder/src/pages/getting_started/index.md

 ---
 keywords:
-  - Adobe I/O
-  - Extensibility
+  - Acquire Access
-  - API Documentation
+  - Credentials
-  - Developer Tooling
+  - Local Environment
-  - Integration
+  - Set up
 title: Getting Started
 description: App Builder is a complete framework that enables enterprise developers to build and deploy custom web applications that extend Adobe Experience Cloud solutions and run on Adobe infrastructure.
 ---